rome/tools/editors/vscode/README.md

 # Rome VS Code Extension

 [Rome](https://rome.tools/) unifies your development stack by combining the functionality of separate tools.
-It uses a Single configuration file, has fantastic performance, and works with any stack.
+It uses a single configuration file, has fantastic performance, and works with any stack.
 This extension brings Rome to your editor so that you can:

 - Format files *on save* or when issuing the *Format Document* command
 - See lints while you type and apply code fixes